ccleberg/hn/README.md

 Please read [CONTRIBUTING.md](./CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

+### TODO

+A scratch pad of ideas that may be useful to implement:

+- [ ] Add functionality to view item-specific page with comments.
+- [ ] Add functionality to view a user's profile.
+- [ ] Add functionality to load more items or paginate?
+- [ ] Add minimal CSS.

 ## Versioning

 This project currently doesn't use versioning.
 See the git log instead.